capsidjs/capsid/README.md

 # Decorators

-There are 5 categories of decorators.
+There are 5 types of decorators.

 - `@component`
   - registers components.